Manebot/matrix/README.md

 ```

 This plugin will cache the access token and device ID of a user login session in the database.
 If the access token becomes invalid, a new access token will be acquired.

+## Using the bot on Matrix

+To use the bot on matrix, simply invite it to any room; it will join any room it is invited to immediately.
+Once the bot is in a room with you, you can use `.register` to recognize yourself on the bot.

+From there, you can use `.help` to look at available commands, such as `.plugin` to install additional features.

 ## Uninstall